FH-Potsdam/IDL-Website/src/site/en/people/edmundo-galindo.md

 ---
   name: "Edmundo Galindo"
-  excerpt: "Edmundo Galindo is a research assistant at the Interaction Design Lab (IDL) of the University of Applied Sciences Potsdam."
+  excerpt: "Edmundo Galindo is a research assistant at the Interaction Design Lab of the University of Applied Sciences Potsdam."
   wp_id: 430
   slug: "edmundo-galindo"
   group: "Past Students"